 F. Film and Cinema

-1. Pioneers in the world of cinema, Auguste and Louis Lumière invented the cinématographe (an early motion-picture camera) and their film L’Arrivée d’un train en gare de La Ciotat in Paris in 1895 is considered by many historians as the official birth of cinematography.
+Their film L’Arrivée d’un train en gare de La Ciotat filmed and broadcast in the seaside town of La Ciotat in 1895 is considered by many historians as the official birth of cinematography.

 ☞ READ MORE: The French Celebrities you need to know

 France is the 5th largest market by value in the world.
-From Edith Piaf to Serge Gainsbourg, French musicians have become renowned around the world.
+From Edith Piaf to Serge Gainsbourg, famous French singers and musicians have become renowned around the world.

 You can find the top French songs that changed pop culture here.

-2. The term “haute couture“, meaning “high fashion” refers to these stylish and expensive fashion houses, while “prêt-a-porter” means “ready to wear”.
+The term “haute couture“, meaning “high fashion” in French and refers to these stylish and expensive fashion houses.
+Another fashion term “prêt-a-porter” means “ready to wear”.

-6. Interestingly, while bikinis may have been all tha rage, it was not until 2013 that a law banning Parisian women from wearing pants was finally overturned.
+Interestingly, while bikinis may have been all the rage, it was not until 2013 that a law banning Parisian women from wearing pants was finally overturned.
 The law that was imposed in 1800, was never enforced, thankfully!

-7. These days, French style tends to be quite pared down and minimalist.
+These days, French style, especially Parisienne style, tends to be quite pared down and minimalist.
 French people prefer understated outfits, with 1 or 2 items that pop.
 Particular emphasis on cut and fit is most appreciated.